Weakly asymptotically quasiperiodic solutions for time-dependent Hamiltonians with a view to celestial mechanics: Statement of the main results

+where $\psi^t_{t_0, \bar \omega + \Gamma}$ is the flow with initial time $t_0$ of the vector field $\bar \omega + \Gamma$. \end{definition} It is straightforward to verify that a $C^\sigma$-weakly asymptotic cylinder implies the existence of weakly asymptotically quasiperiodic solutions (see Proposition \ref{propasymsolI} and Section \ref{FS} for more details).
+We observe that Definition \ref{weakasymcyl} generalizes the concept of $C^\sigma$-asymptotic KAM torus introduced by Canadell and de la Llave (one can see~\cite{CdlL15,Sca22}). \begin{definition}[$C^\sigma$-asymptotic KAM torus] We assume that $(X^t, X^t_0, \varphi_0)$ satisfy~\eqref{WACD1},~\eqref{WACD2} and~\eqref{WACD3} and that $\varphi^t$ is a $C^\sigma$-weakly asymptotic cylinder associated to $(X^t, X^t_0, \varphi_0)$ with disturbing term $\Gamma^t$.
+When $m=0$, $\gamma^t \equiv 0$ and $\Gamma^t \equiv 0$, we call $\varphi^t$ a $C^\sigma$-asymptotic KAM torus associated to $(X^t, X^t_0, \varphi_0)$. \end{definition} Roughly speaking, a $C^\sigma$-asymptotic KAM torus is a family of embedded tori $\varphi^t$ converging in time to the invariant torus $\varphi_0$.
+Moreover, the dynamic on this family of embeddings converges as time tends to infinity to the quasiperiodic solutions associated with $X_0^t$ on the invariant torus $\varphi_0$.

-This section is divided into two sub-sections.
-The first is devoted to the weaker version of the result in~\cite{Sca22}, while the second is dedicated to applications in celestial mechanics concerning the existence of weakly asymptotically quasiperiodic solutions for the Hamiltonian of the P3BP+C.
+The subsequent content is subdivided into two parts.
+In the first part (Section \ref{AbsThm}), we present the abstract theorem concerning the existence of $C^\sigma$-weakly asymptotic cylinders for some time-dependent Hamiltonians (Theorem \ref{MD}).
+The second part (Section \ref{P3BP+CThm}) contains the result about the existence of weakly asymptotically quasiperiodic solutions for the Hamiltonian of the P3BP+CB (Theorem~\ref{Thmcomet}).